dapr/blog/daprblog/content/posts/2023/dapr_flomesh/index.md

 #### Prerequisites

-To perform the demonstration, we need the following tools:
+To perform the demonstration, you need the following tools:

 - Docker
 - Kubectl